Jump to content

 Any type 3 or 4 PCIE cable will do.

-• Corsair Employees
+• Corsair Employee

 The RMe PSU uses our Type 4 cables.
 In order to correctly power the adapter for your GPU, you will need to utilize a single PCIe cable from the PSU per 8-pin connection on the adapter.
 It is never a good idea to mix cables between PSUs if you are unsure of compatibility, and its never a good idea to mix cables between different PSU manufacturers.